 - a.
-Obligations must be rated in the A3, A-, A- or better category by two of the three nationally recognized credit rating organizations, Moody's, Standard & Poor's or Fitch, respectively).
-No rating may be lower than any of the ratings listed above.
+Obligations must be rated in a rating category of the "A3, A-, A-" or its equivalent or better category by two of the three nationally recognized credit statistical rating organizations, Moody's, Standard & Poor's S&P or Fitch, respectively).
+No rating may be lower than any of the ratings listed above the category described in the preceding sentence.
 Such rating must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations. - b.
 No more than 5% of the total portfolio shall be invested in bonds issued by the State of California. - c.
-The maturity, mandatory put provision, or tender option date shall not exceed five years.

-9.13.3 Category 3 - Bonds issued by any other local agency within the State of California
+The maturity, mandatory put provision, or tender option date shall not exceed five years. - 9.13.3 Category 3 Bonds issued by any other local agency within the State of California - a.
+Obligations must be rated in a rating category of "A" or its equivalent or better the A3, A-, A- or better category by two of the three nationally recognized credit statistical rating organizations, Moody's, Standard & Category